Contacts

 1. The applicant.

-2. A family member of the applicant who possesses documents verifying the relationship.
+2. A family member of the applicant who has documents verifying the relationship.

-3. A trustee bearing a notarized power of attorney and three copies of it, along with three photocopies of the passport.
+3. A trustee having a notarized power of attorney and three copies of it, along with three copies of the passport.

-Do remember that a tourist visa for the Schengen area is only valid for 90 days within a 6-month timeframe.
+Please remember that a tourist visa for the Schengen area is only valid for 90 days within a 6-month period.

 The following documents must be submitted to the Italian Consulate to issue a tourist visa (almost similar documents will be needed for a study Visa to Italy):

-1. Hotel confirmation or invitation.
+1. Booking of Hotel or official invitation letter.
 The invitation should be from an Italian citizen or another individual legally residing in Italy, supported by a copy of their residence permit or entire passport.
-The official invitation has a standard sample and must be filled out individually for each applicant.
-The confirmation should include the precise address and phone number of the hotel, and the applicant's name and stay dates.
+The official invitation has a standard sample and must be filled out individually for each international applicant.
+The confirmation should include the precise address and phone number of the hotel, and the applicant's name and dates of stay in Italy.

 3. Medical insurance policy with a copy.
 A valid medical insurance policy in the Schengen area for the first trip is mandatory, with a minimum insurance amount of at least 30,000 euros.